Legend of Sudsakorn

 Legend of Sudsakorn (สุดสาคร) is a 2006 Thai fantasy film.
-It is based on a story from Phra Aphai Mani, an epic poem by Sunthorn Phu.
+It is based on a story from Phra Aphai Mani, a 30,000-line epic poem by Thailand's best-known poet Sunthorn Phu.

 Charlie Trairat, the young male lead from Fan Chan, portrays the title character, a boy who is the son of a mermaid who is sent on a magical quest to find his father, a prince.
 It is a mix of live action and computer-generated imagery.

 The story was previously adapted in the 1979 Thai animated feature, The Adventure of Sudsakorn.